Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Four water buffalo in a rice paddy

 One of the points of interest we passed along the way was a dam being built.
-We had to walk along several rice terraces which was not an easy feat because we had to balance along the edge.
-If we fell, we’d get soaked in the waterlogged rice paddy.
-After a few hours of walking, it was time for lunch in a more hospitable wooden log cabin type canteen.
+We had to walk along several rice terraces which wasn’t as easy as it looked because we had to balance along the edge.
+If we fell, we’d get soaked in the waterlogged rice paddy!

 Section of a large dam being built near Sapa